codio/tutorial_nodeschool_gitit/README.md

 ![Passed](stuff/completed.png)

-#Doing everything from the command line
-For this tutorial, you do everything from the command line rather than using Codio.
-Just open up the Terminal window from 'Tools->Terminal'.

 #Other Tutorials
 [http://nodeschool.io](http://nodeschool.io) has a several excellent tutorials.
 We have packaged these up so they run within Codio and the full set can be found on our [Nodeschool Tutorial page.](http://codio.com/tutorials)